expo/expo/docs/pages/eas-update/deployment-patterns.md

 This flow is for projects that need to build and update their Android and iOS apps separately all the time.
 It will result in separate commands for delivering updates to the Android and iOS apps.
 Here are the parts of the deployment process above that make up this flow:

-Creating builds: (a) Create builds for production use only, or (b) create builds for production use and separate builds for testing use.
+Creating builds: (a) Create builds for production only, or (b) create builds for production and separate builds for testing.

 Testing changes: (a) Test changes on TestFlight and the Play Store Internal Track and/or (b) Test changes with internal distribution builds.